Tachyonic dark energy- Constraints from current observations: Data and Methodology

 From the evolution of the equation-of-state parameter \(w_\phi\) and the deceleration parameter \(q\), it is evident that when \(w_{\phi 0}\) is included as part of the parameter space, the dark energy component \(w_\phi\) is expected to undergo a turnaround in its equation of state not too far in the past leading to a future turnaround in the deceleration parameter \(q\) as well.
 This implying that the acceleration of the universe’s expansion will eventually begin to slow down.
-In contrast, when \(w_{\phi 0} = -1\), the evolution inferred from the datasets suggests a future turnaround in \(w_\phi\), while the acceleration of the universe’s expansion is expected to persist, gradually approaching the asymptotic value \(q = -1\).
+In contrast, {in the fixed-w model}, the evolution inferred from the datasets suggests a future turnaround in \(w_\phi\), while the acceleration of the universe’s expansion is expected to persist, gradually approaching the asymptotic value \(q = -1\).
 At redshift \(z = 0\), the central values and the corresponding \(1\sigma\) ranges of the deceleration parameter \(q\) obtained from different datasets are listed in table \ref{deceleration parameter at z=0}.
-These values differ from the result reported in \cite{riess2022comprehensive} by a 0.08–0.96\(\sigma\) range, representing a considerably better agreement compared to the case with \(w_{\phi 0} = -1\), where the present-day values of \(q\) differ from the reported value \(q_0 = -0.51 \pm 0.024\) by a 1.6–3\(\sigma\) range.
+These values differ from the result reported in \cite{riess2022comprehensive} by a 0.08–0.96\(\sigma\) range, representing a considerably better agreement compared to the {fixed-w model}, where the present-day values of \(q\) differ from the reported value \(q_0 = -0.51 \pm 0.024\) by a 1.6–3\(\sigma\) range.

-Let us now carry out an AIC and BIC analysis to compare the models with $w_{\phi 0} = -1$ and $w_{\phi 0} \neq -1$, in order to determine which model provides a better fit to the data.
-The AIC and BIC is given by
+Let us now carry out an {Akaike Information criterion (AIC)} and {Bayesian Information Criterion (BIC)} analysis to compare the {fixed-w and free-w model}, in order to determine which model provides a better fit to the data. {Both AIC and BIC penalize complex models, but as the sample size increases, BIC penalizes more strongly than AIC, thereby favouring a model with lesser number of parameters.} The AIC and BIC is given by

-We assume the likelihood function to be $L \propto e^{-\frac{\chi^2}{2}}$, and compare the models using the differences in their AIC and BIC values.
+{where k is the number of estimated parameters and n is the sample size.} We assume the likelihood function to be $L \propto e^{-\frac{\chi^2}{2}}$, and compare the models using the differences in their AIC and BIC values.
 This approach avoids the need to compute the normalization constant, which is identical for both models.
-Let $w_{\phi 0} = -1$ be referred to as Model 1, and $w_{\phi 0} \neq -1$ as Model 2.